obsidiansystems/obelisk/lib/route/docs/introduction.md

 order, you design your routes around your application, rather than designing your application around your routes.

 We define this structure in `obelisk-route` using `Encoder`s.
-These are pure functions that _compose_ together to build the concrete definition of your routing structure.
+These are small pure functions that _compose_ together to build the concrete definition of your routing structure.
 By composing and building routes from pieces that are so small that they are "obviously correct", you can be confident that the composition of those individual pieces is also correct.